-When the computer is started without network connection in Windows 7, the Control Builder and SoftController get the IP addresses 127.0.0.1 and 127.0.0.1:2 respectively (irrespective of fixed IP addresses in the computer).
+When the computer is started without network connection, the Control Builder and SoftController get the IP addresses 127.0.0.1 and 127.0.0.1:2 respectively (irrespective of fixed IP addresses in the computer).
 These addresses can be used in the project.